Kinovea/kinovea-docs/source/userinterface/preferences/playback.rst

 [h:][mm:]ss.xx[x] + Frame number    1:10.48 (1762)
 ================================    ==============   =========================

 When using textual timecode if the real time framerate is higher than 100 fps, thousandths of seconds are displayed.
-Hours and minutes are only displayed if necessary.
+Hours and minutes are only displayed when necessary.

 .. note:: The time starts at the **time origin**.
 The time origin can be configured to be anywhere in the video.
    Video locations that are before the time origin are displayed as negative numbers.